-Why is there a Prop 65 warning on GreenSmoothieGirl plant protein products?
+Why is there a Prop 65 warning on GreenSmoothieGirl products?

-GreenSmoothieGirl's plant proteins contain naturally occurring elements that are included on the Prop 65 list of substances that require a warning.
-The occurrence of these elements in natural plant based products is to be expected and the result of the presence of these naturally occurring elements in the environment.
+GreenSmoothieGirl's products contain naturally occurring elements that are included on the Prop 65 list of substances that require a warning.
+The occurrence of these elements is to be expected and the result of the presence of these naturally occurring elements in the soil and environment.

-Levels of metals or chemicals that are known to the State of California to cause cancer would have to exceed the prop 65 standards by more than 1,000x before there is an observable effect on the rate of birth defects.
+The substances set by California on the Prop 65 list are significantly different from standards established notably by the Food and Drug Administration (FDA), World Health Organization (WHO), and European Union (EU).
+Levels of substances that are known to the State of California to cause cancer would have to exceed the prop 65 standards by more than 1,000x before there is an observable effect on the rate of birth defects.

 We test our products for quality and purity and we stand behind every product we sell.
 We are constantly working to ensure that our products are the best available and meet the standards of our amazing customers.

 To be eligible for the free 12 Steps Manual eBook, your blender order must be placed through the link in our shop.
 Click the button that says, “Buy on Blendtec”.
 The link will take you to the Blendtec.com to place your order.
 Cookies must be allowed from our site and Blendtec.com.
 This is how we track eligible orders.